+My passion for Yoga grew even stronger when I went to University and attended regular Iyengar and Vinyasa classes.
 After our last class together, my Iyengar teacher asked me if I had considered becoming a Yoga teacher.
 I had thought about this a lot throughout my time at university, but my deep-routed lack of confidence and westernised view of what it meant to be “good at yoga”, lead me to believe that it was not something I would succeed in.
 I explained that I was going to focus on finding a career that would utilise my degree instead.

 Having a much deeper understanding of Yoga, my teacher told me that being a brilliant Yoga teacher had little to do with how many poses you could achieve.
 Due to my enthusiasm and passion, she encouraged me to pursue a Yoga teacher training course, and at the age of 21 I found myself in Australia’s beautiful Byron Bay, studying a Level 2 Teacher Training in Hatha Yoga.

 During my training, I delved more deeply in to the philosophy of